hashicorp/terraform/website/docs/cli/commands/init.html.md

 * `-input=true` Ask for input if necessary.
 If false, will error if input was required.

-* `-lock=false` Disable locking of state files during state-related operations.
+* `-lock=false` ([removed in Terraform 0.15](/upgrade-guides/0-15.html#other-minor-command-line-behavior-changes)) Disable locking of state files during state-related operations.

-* `-lock-timeout=<duration>` Override the time Terraform will wait to acquire a state lock.
+* `-lock-timeout=<duration>` ([removed in Terraform 0.15](/upgrade-guides/0-15.html#other-minor-command-line-behavior-changes)) Override the time Terraform will wait to acquire a state lock.
 The default is `0s` (zero seconds), which causes immediate failure if the lock is already held by another process.
+(Removed since version 0.15.0)

 * `-no-color` Disable color codes in the command output.